ietf-rats-wg/architecture/draft-ietf-rats-architecture.md

 Some threats apply to protocols, some are against implementations (code), and some threats are against physical infrastructure (such as factories).

 The fundamental purpose of the RATS architecture is to allow a Relying Party to establish a basis for trusting the Attester.

-In some circumstances, if an attacker can become aware of appraisal policies, it could potentially provide an attacker with insight into defensive mitigations.
-It is recommended that attention be paid to confidentiality of policies.

 ## Attester and Attestation Key Protection